 The Crumlin Navigation Miners Institute.

-The Institute consisted of – The ground floor are the local branch of the National Provincial Bank, the local Employment Exchange and three lock-up shops.
-On the first floor are the Assembly Hall (which can be divided into two committee rooms), a Lending Library, Billiards Room and the top floor are Secretary’s Office, Games and Wireless Room and the Caretakers quarters etc. The roof is flat and can be used for dancing and entertainments of various kinds.
+The Crumlin Navigation Miners Institute consisted of – The ground floor are the local branch of the National Provincial Bank, the local Employment Exchange and three lock-up shops.
+On the first floor are the assembly hall (which can be divided into two committee rooms), a lending library, billiards room and the top floor are secretary’s office, games and wireless room and the caretakers quarters etc. The roof is flat and can be used for dancing and entertainments of various kinds.

 The Pit Head Baths.

-In February 1933 the Navigation Collieries Pit Head Baths were officially opened, the estimated cost was £18,000 and provided accommodation for 800 men.
+In February 1933 the Navigation Collieries Pit Head Baths were officially opened, the estimated cost was £18,000 and provided baths accommodation for 800 men.
 The bath house contained 140 cubicles in glazed brickwork, locker rooms, bottle filling and drinking rooms, attendants, boot cleaning and greasing rooms together with a first-aid room.
-The Chairman of the committee was Mr Vivian Phillips M.E.
-The Honorary Secretary Mr Richard Sheridan and the Baths Superintendent was Mr Charles Sheridan.
+The chairman of the committee was Mr Vivian Phillips M.E.
+The honorary secretary was Mr Richard Sheridan and the baths superintendent was Mr Charles Sheridan.

-The official opening ceremony was officiated by Mrs John Paton, and was presided by Mr Vivian Phillips M.E.
-Also present were Mr Opton Purnell; Mr Tom Morgan; Mr H. Smith and Mr Charles Barrington.
+The official opening ceremony of the Navigation Colliery Pit Head Baths was officiated by Mrs John Paton, and was presided over by Mr Vivian Phillips M.E.
+Also present were Mr Opton Purnell; Mr Tom Morgan; Mr H. Smith and Mr Charles Barrington and others.

 In 1936 the Partridge Jones, J. Paton & Co acquired the collieries of Abertillery from the Ebbw Vale Co.

-About 30 workers had been retained to work shifts day and night to try and dam the inrush, the men were using quick drying Cement and Steel Girders and had damned the Gate and Return roads.
-The Company decided not to talk to the press, though the mine experts had told them that around 200,000 gallons were sweeping through the workings per hour.
+About thirty workers had been retained to work shifts day and night to try and dam the inrush, the men were using quick drying cement and steel girders and had damned the gate and return roads.
+The company decided not to talk to the press, though the mine experts had told them that around 200,000 gallons were sweeping through the workings per hour.

-The reporter wrote that the surface of the colliery was littered with empty bags of Cement and salvaged machinery brought to the surface as the water broke through, though as it was such a rapid rise in the inrush of water it resulted in hundreds of pounds worth of machinery being left in the flood.
-The Horses were taken up the pit at the first chance and were put out to graze in the surrounding fields and they looked well cared for.
+The reporter wrote that the surface of the colliery was littered with empty bags of cement and salvaged machinery brought to the surface as the water broke through, though as it was such a rapid rise in the inrush of water it resulted in hundreds of pounds worth of machinery being left in the flood.
+The many horses were taken up the pit at the first chance and were put out to graze in the surrounding fields and they looked well cared for.

 Mid week an official from the Messrs Partridge Jones and John Paton told the press that the men at the colliery affected by the flood water had been put on the regulation weeks holiday with full pay.
 He also stated the colliery should re-start within a week.
 A few days later the reporter had written that the dams had held and the threat was over, there was no more cause for alarm at the Navigation Colliery, Crumlin.